Lumeric/2D-platformer/README.md

-# unityProjects
+# 2d-platformer
-My projects made with Unity.
+The 2d-platformer game was my first project made with Unity.
-The first project is 2D-platformer game.
+It was the thesis of my graduate work.